-- Before using this reagent, please read these instructions.
-1 - 2.
-3. Do not use reagents after the expiration date. - Specimens, before and after fixation, and all other materials exposed to them. should be handled like biohazardous materials with proper precautions. - 4.
-Inhalation or ingestion of the highly allergic fixative formaldehyde is harmful.
+- Before using this reagent, read these instructions. - Do not use reagents after the expiration date. - For professional users. - Specimens, before and after fixation, and all other materials exposed to them, should be handled like biohazardous materials with proper precautions. - Inhalation or ingestion of the highly allergic fixative formaldehyde is harmful.
 Wear protective mask.
 If swallowed, induce vomiting.
-If skin or eye contact occurs, wash thoroughly with water. - 5.
-Organic reagents are flammable.
-Do not use near open flame. - Never pipette reagents by mouth and avoid their contact with skin, mucous 6. membranes and clothes.
+If skin or eye contact occurs, wash thoroughly with water. - Organic reagents are flammable.
+Do not use near open flame. - Never pipette reagents by mouth and avoid their contact with skin, mucous membranes and clothes.

-- 7 Avoid microbial contamination of reagents as incorrect result may occur.
-8. - Avoid splashing of reagents or generation of aerosols. - For research use only.
-Not for diagnostic use.
+- Avoid microbial contamination of reagents as incorrect result may - Avoid splashing of reagents or generation of aerosols. - 10.
+As a chromogen, DAB solution should be handled with care for it contains carcinogen. - 11.
+Unused solution should be disposed of according to local, State and Federal regulations.